 - Schools for the future – Designing School Grounds

 - BB93 – Acoustic design of schools: performance standards

 - BB100 – Design for fire safety at school

-Guidance on the dimensional planning of secondary and primary schools is given in Building Bulletins 98 and 99.
+Guidance on the dimensional planning of mainstream secondary and primary schools is given in Building Bulletin 103 – Area guidelines for mainstream schools .
 The following important dimensions should be adopted in planning of school buildings:

-- Primary schools - classrooms are preferably square and of 63 to 70m2 net floor area depending on class size, which equates to 8.4 x 8.4m for 32 pupils, i.e. 2.2m2 per pupil.
-The minimum ceiling height is 3m for daylight and natural ventilation.
+- Primary schools - classrooms are preferably square and of 55 to 62m2 net floor area depending on classroom type / use for a typical class of 30.
+The minimum ceiling height is 3m for a 7.2m depth for daylight and natural ventilation.

-- One toilet for no more than 20 pupils and 10 full time staff, plus disabled facilities according to current regulations, is required and represents a floor area equivalent to 4 to 7% of the teaching area
+- One toilet for no more than 20 pupils and 10 full time staff, plus disabled facilities according to current regulations, is required.

 - Dining rooms and sports gymnasia generally require larger and taller spaces.